vladimir-shcherbakov/azure-powershell/src/ResourceManager/Insights/Commands.Insights/help/Add-AzureRmDiagnosticSetting.md

 ```

 ### -LogCategory
-Specifies the list of log categories to enable or disable, according to the value of *Enabled*.
+Specifies the list of log categories to be routed.
-If no LogCategories is specified, Categories is used instead.
+If no LogCategories are specified, Categories is used instead.
 If neither Categories or LogCategories
 are specified, the command assumes all categories.

 ```yaml